 Any 500 level course that you have already taken and that is required under your Bulletin year will count towards your degree requirements.
 However, any remaining courses will be satisfied by their 400 level versions.
 For example, if you are in the Applied Math concentration and have taken 533, then you need one of 432 or 434 to satisfy the “choose two out of 532, 533, 534” statement in your Bulletin.

 In the case of the requirement of Math 525 in the Mathematics concentration, it can be satisfied by the new requirements of either Math 350 or Math 356.

 Q: Will Degree Works substitutions be required for all of these changes?

 A: No. Degree Works should recognize the required 400 level courses and you should see them slot appropriately.
-If you feel that any course is not being recognized, please contact one of the advisors.
-In the case of Math 350 or 356 you will need a Degree Works substitution.
-Again talk to your about this.
+If you feel that any course is not being recognized, please contact the department advisor.
+In the case of Math 350 or 356 you will need a Degree Works substitution, please contact the for the substitution.

-Q: Can I still take Math 350 or Math 356 if I already received credit for Math 525?
+Q: Can I still take Math 350 or Math 356 if I already received credit for Math 525 or Math 556?

 A: You may take any upper level course of your choosing for which you have satisfied the prerequisites.

 Q: Can I use one of the new 400 level courses for a Historic Repeat of the similarly numbered 500-level course I took?